nodeshift/nodejs-reference-architecture/docs/development/protecting-code.md

 ## Guidance

-Before employing obsfucation, validate that the value provided by obfusaction warrants the effort and downsides.
+Before employing obfuscation, validate that the value provided by obfusaction warrants the effort and downsides.
 Including licence headers in the code may be an alternative in some cases.
 If the product is based on an open source upstream, the code is already